vamejiag/SQL_projects/Netflix_marketing_analytics/Client Questions and Insights.md

 -  Identify long-duration content for niche audiences.

 ### 6. What content has been added to Netflix in the last 5 years?
 Is the content upload rate increasing or decreasing?
-- ttrack the recent growth of Netflix’s content library.
+- track the recent growth of Netflix’s content library.

 ### 7. How much content has director 'Rajiv Chilaka' produced?
 - Analyze the work of specific content creators.